boxuk/checklist/CHECKLIST.md

 + Setup CI server
 + Run code quality/code linting as part of your build

+## Deployment

++ Database backups are automatic and stored externally (S3 etc)
++ Add application monitoring to your server
++ Log rotation

 ## Security

 + Configuration is stored externally